Industries · Real Estate

 Accounting for Real Estate Investors & Landlords

-Per-property P&L. Depreciation that captures every deduction.
-Entity strategy that fits your portfolio.
+Per-property P&L. Clean depreciation schedules and basis tracking.
 A CPA who treats real estate like the business it is.

 Real estate is a per-property problem